mike-barber/csharp-priority-scheduling-tools/README.md

-# Job prioritisation schedulers
+# Job prioritisation schedulering tools

 Priorities are supplied as integers, with lower numbers having priority over higher numbers.
-So for a three-class problem, you'd have:
+So for a three-class problem, you'd could have:

 0. High Priority
 1. Medium Priority
 2. Low Priority

+You're free to use these any way you'd like, including negative numbers.
+However, a new queue is created for each new class, and is included in the scan for the most prioritised item, so having more than a few will lead to performance issues.

 ## `GatedScheduler`

 The `GatedScheduler` allows you to run up to `N` concurrent tasks with as many priorities as required.

-The idea here is that the tasks can run for some time, but are *interruptible*.
+Rather than handling the actual scheduling of tasks directly, the idea is that tasks are *interruptible*.
 The scheduler will give you a `gate`, and you call `await gate.WaitToContinueAsync();` inside your task.
 If this task can proceed immediately, it does.
 If another more important gate is waiting, you'll be delayed until it is complete, and the more important task will be allowed to proceed instead.

+Tasks can run for some time, and you can insert several gate checks at various points as required.
+They're not free, given that the scheduler checks for other more important tasks and requires synchronisation, so you want to aim for some degree of chunkiness in the work you're doing between checks.

 ```C#
 var tasks = new List<Task<double>>(threads * ChunksPerProcessor);